cmp-202/ssh2shell/README.md

 Keyboard-interactive authentication is available when both host.server.tryKeyboard is set to true and the event handler keyboard-interactive is defined as below.
 The keyboard-interactive event handler can only be used on the first connection.

-Also see test/keyboard-interactivetest.js for the full example
+Also see [test/keyboard-interactivetest.js](https://github.com/cmp-202/ssh2shell/blob/master/test/keyboard-interactivetest.js) for the full example

-keyboard-interactive event handler definition
+*Defining the event handler:*
 ```javascript
 //this is required
 host.server.tryKeyboard = true;